zenfyrdev/bootloader-unlock-wall-of-shame/brands/samsung/README.md

 Until recently, international Samsung devices (e.g. ones sold in Europe or Asia) were unlockable, however, starting with One UI 8, Samsung has [completely nuked][One UI 8 Unlock] the ability to unlock their devices, regardless of model or region.
 If you are still on One UI 7 or earlier, **DO NOT UPDATE.** Once you update to One UI 8, bootloader unlocking is gone forever, there is no way to rollback to One UI 7.

+Despite the removal of bootloader unlocks in One UI 8, the Galaxy XR, Samsung's AR headset, [does have][xr bootloader unlock] an unlockable bootloader.

 Snapdragon phones prior to the S7/Note7 (2016) can be unlocked regardless of region, as long as it's not locked to a carrier like AT&T or Verizon.
 The Canadian S7 can also be unlocked as it uses an Exynos SoC, despite Canada normally being a Snapdragon region.

 **Be aware that unlocking a Samsung device will permanently trip Knox.** As a result, many Knox-based features will be broken.
 This includes, but not limited to: Samsung Pay, Pass, Flow, Health, Secure Folder, Secure Wi-Fi, Smart View.
 Furthermore, tripping Knox may serve as grounds for voiding your warranty.